 Sor Sheet Music

 Fernando Sor (bapt.14 Feb 1778) was a Spanish classical guitarist and composer.
-His name translates into Joseph Fernando Macario Sors, Ferdinand Sor, Ferdinando Sor which often causes confusion.
+His name often translates into those of Joseph Fernando Macario Sors, Ferdinand Sor, Ferdinando Sor which causes confusion.

-Sor was a virtuoso guitarist playing the slimmer Romantic guitar pre-dating todays Torres version.
-He is famous for being the first guitarist to play in a classical concert.
+Sor was a virtuoso guitarist playing the slimmer Romantic guitar pre-dating today’s Torres version.
+He was actually the first guitarist to play in a classical concert.

 You can see our Sor sheet music collection on the site.

 Sor attended the school of the Barcelona Cathedral.
-However, on the death of his father he was forced to leave due to the financial pressures.
-Fortunately, the new abbot at of the monastery of Santa Maria de Monserrat heard Sor’s talent and funded him to attend the choir school there.
-His mother had concerns that music was distracting him from the army and at he age of eighteen put him into military school for four years.
-Fortunately this gave Sor had a lot of free time which he dedicated to music.
+However, on the death of his father, he was forced to leave due to financial pressures.
+Fortunately, the new abbot at the monastery of Santa Maria de Monserrat heard Sor’s talent and funded him to attend the choir school there.
+His mother had concerns that music was distracting him from the army and at the age of eighteen put him into military school for four years.
+Fortunately, the army provided Sor with a lot of free time which he dedicated to music.
 In 1798 he put together his first opera Telemaco nell’isola di Calipso, then moved to Madrid.

-On the invasion of Spain by Napolean Bonaparte in 1808 Sor became part of the Spanish military band and likely fought.
-Following the Spanish defeat Sor took a job with the new government in an administrative capacity favouring the new French Revolutionaries over his own.
-Consequently he left Spain for Paris and never returned.
+On the invasion of Spain by Napolean Bonaparte in 1808, Sor became part of the Spanish military band and likely fought.
+Following the Spanish defeat, he took a job with the new government in an administrative capacity favouring the new French Revolutionaries over his own.
+As a result, he left Spain for Paris and never returned.

 In 1815 he travelled to London after being unsuccessful in Paris.
 He remained there until 1823 publishing many works.
-Given the popularity of ballet he wrote four, including Cendrillon which proved successful and was later performed in Paris and Moscow.
-He also wrote 33 Italian ariettas whilst in London.
+Given the popularity of ballet, he wrote four, including Cendrillon which proved successful and was later performed in Paris and Moscow.
+He also wrote thirty-three Italian ariettas whilst in London.

-He continued to teach and perform until the death of his daughter in 1837 sending Sor into depression.
-Two years later he died of tongue throat cancer at the age of sixty one.
+He continued to teach and perform until the death of his daughter in 1837 sending him into depression.
+Two years later he died of tongue and throat cancer at the age of sixty-one.

 Spanish Romance – Did Sor write it?